This page was reviewed under our medical and editorial policy by

 These PD-1 inhibitors may also be used to treat advanced melanoma when lymph nodes are involved and after surgery.
 They’re used to lower the risk of recurrence.

 Tecentriq® (atezolizumab) targets PD-L1, a protein found on some normal cells as well as in high amounts on some cancer cells.
-The drug is designed to block this protein so that your body’s immune system kicks into gear and fights melanoma.
+The drug is designed to block this protein so that the body’s immune system kicks into gear and fights melanoma.

+This PD-L1 inhibitor may be used with other drugs if melanoma can’t be surgically removed or if it has spread to other parts of the body.
 Other PD-1 and PD-L1 inhibitors are in development and undergoing testing.
 These are also called monoclonal antibodies.

 The success rate of this combination of drugs is better than either alone.
 More than half (58 percent) of patients have seen their tumors shrink, according to the American Society of Clinical Oncology (ASCO).
 However, this combination may have more side effects.